TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/attack/bomb/README.md

     - loop_animation: Runs at 20Hz off Titan Right Arms who are animating the bomb attack, simulating the animation.

-    - loop_bomb: Runs at 20Hz off Bomb Visuals, creating particle effects.
+    - loop_bomb: Runs at 20Hz off Bomb Visuals, displaying particle effects.

     - sort: Used when manually forcing a Titan (On or Off) to Bomb Attack, for efficient "@s" searches instead of inefficient "@e" searches.